PotteriesHackspace/potterieshackspace.github.com/contact.md

 **Meet us**

-Our "Open Evening" is every Tuesday from 7PM for anyone to attend.
+Our "Open Evening" is the first Wednesday of every month from 7PM for anyone to attend.

 * [50 Broad St, Hanley, Stoke on Trent, ST1 4EU](https://w3w.co/artist.watch.rents).